Build constraints and vendoring

 With the vendoring mode enabled, you build your application only with dependency packages that are stored inside your project under the vendor directory.
 In this mode, Go commands ignore dependency descriptions in go.mod and assume that the vendor directory holds the correct copies of dependencies.
 By default, when you use Go modules, the vendor directory is ignored during the build.

-Select the Vendoring mode checkbox and click OK.
+Clear or select the Enable vendoring support automatically checkbox and click OK.

 Enable vendoring support for Go 1.5